 The nature of management has been influenced by the different concepts propounded by eminent management thinkers and Exports.
 The concept of management is really Universal and dynamic.
-Management as a Profession Explanation.

-- It requires special knowledge and Technical skill.
+- It requires special knowledge and technical skill.

-- It is an occupation in which the amount of Financial return is not the accepted measure of success.
+- It is an occupation in which the amount of financial return is not the accepted measure of success.

 - There should be rigid rules and Standards of qualification for the entrance of newcomers into the profession.

-Mary Parker Follett was probably the first management thinkers who presented her paper “management as a profession” at a conference held at New York in 1925 under the auspicious of the Bureau of Personnel Administration.
+Mary Parker Follett was probably the first management thinkers who presented her paper “management as a profession” at a conference held in New York in 1925 under the auspicious of the Bureau of Personnel Administration.

 She pointed out “For most people, the word ‘Profession’ can notice a foundation of Science and a motive of service” after 1925 management is emerging as a profession.